akveo/nebular/docs/articles/nebular-themes-tutorial-hot-reload.md

 ), dark, cosmic);
 ```

-At this point when you enable your dark theme in the `src/app/app.module.ts`:
+So when you enable your dark theme in the `src/app/app.module.ts`:
 ```typescript
 @NgModule({
 ...